lhf552004/quiz-project/README.md

 Login: http://localhost:3000/users/login

-User Dashboard: http://localhost:3000/users/dash-board/:id (id is the parameter)
+User Dashboard: http://localhost:3000/users/dash-board/:id (id is the parameter, use id = 1 for demo)

-User Admin: http://localhost:3000/users/admin/:id (id is the parameter)
+User Admin: http://localhost:3000/users/admin/:id (id is the parameter, use id = 1 for demo)

 Add quiz item http://localhost:3000/quizitem/quiz/:name/add-quiz-item (name is the parameter)